Rules of Engagement (film)

-Rules of Engagement is a 2000 American war legal drama film, directed by William Friedkin, written by Stephen Gaghan, from a story by Jim Webb, and starring Tommy Lee Jones and Samuel L. Jackson.
-Jackson plays U.S. Marine Colonel Terry Childers, who is brought to court-martial after Marines under his orders kill several civilians outside the U.S. embassy in Yemen.
+Rules of Engagement is a 2000 American war legal drama film directed by William Friedkin, written by Stephen Gaghan, from a story by Jim Webb, and starring Tommy Lee Jones and Samuel L. Jackson.
+Jackson plays U.S. Marine Colonel Terry Childers, who is brought to court-martial after Marines under his orders kill a large number of civilians outside the U.S. embassy in Yemen.

+Rules of Engagement was released by Paramount Pictures on April 7, 2000.
+The film received mixed to negative reviews from critics and grossed $71.7 million against a $60 million budget.

 Plot

 In 1968, during the Vietnam War, a disastrous American advance leaves U.S. Marine Lieutenant Hayes Hodges wounded and his men dead.
 His fellow platoon leader Lieutenant Terry Childers executes a North Vietnamese prisoner to intimidate a captive officer into calling off a mortar attack on Hodges' position; sparing the officer's life, Childers rescues Hodges.
 In 1996, Hodges, now a colonel, is set to retire after 28 years as a JAG officer.
-At his pre-retirement party at the Camp Lejeune Officers Club, he is honored by his old friend Childers, now a Colonel and the commanding officer of a Marine Expeditionary Unit.
+At his pre-retirement party at the Camp Lejeune Officers Club, he is honored by his old friend Childers, now a colonel and the commanding officer of a Marine Expeditionary Unit.

 Childers and his unit are deployed to Southwest Asia as part of an Amphibious Readiness Group, called to evacuate the U.S. Ambassador to Yemen when a routine anti-American demonstration at the embassy turns violent.
-Escorting the Ambassador and his family safely to a helicopter, Childers retrieves the embassy's American flag before they depart.
+Escorting Ambassador Mourain and his family safely to a helicopter, Childers retrieves the embassy's American flag before they depart.
 Things turn for the worse when demonstrators begin shooting at the Marines, resulting in three fatalities.
 Childers orders his men to open fire on the crowd, resulting in 83 deaths and over 100 injured, most of whom were civilians.

 American diplomatic relations in the Middle East severely deteriorate after this, so U.S. National Security Advisor Bill Sokal pressures the military to court-martial Childers, hoping to salvage relations by placing all blame for the incident on the colonel.
 Childers asks Hodges to serve as his defense attorney, and he reluctantly accepts.
 Hodges rejects a plea deal from the prosecutor, Major Biggs, who is convinced of Childers' guilt but privately refuses to consider the death penalty.
 With little time to prepare a defense, Hodges goes to Yemen, where hostile witnesses and police claim that the Marines fired first on the unarmed crowd.
 Visiting the abandoned embassy and some of the wounded, he notices an undamaged security camera and scattered audio cassette tapes.